-Table 25 shows that in Pakistan almost 50% of the total OOP spending are incurred on "Medicine/Vaccine", 15% on Doctor's fee and 10% of the total OOP spending are incurred on Transportation costs.
-Further analysis of OOP data with regard to provinces finds that OOP spending on "Medicine/Vaccine" is highest in Punjab (54.47%) followed by KP (47.64%), Balochistan (41.18%) while the lowest share is of Sindh (39.69%).
-Second highest spending for all the provinces is on Doctor's fee and then the transportation cost.
-The reason behind the more OOP spending on medicine is that, in private clinics, doctors take the charges including medicine and the value reported in the medicine cost.
-The high share of transportation costs highlights that health care facilities often are distant to the population.
+Analysis of OOP survey also reflects that in Pakistan 52.65% of the total OOP spending are incurred on "Medicine/Vaccine", 15.99% and 9.55% on Doctor's fee and Diagnostic tests respectively and 7.1% of the total OOP spending are incurred on Transportation costs.

+Further analysis of OOP data with regard to provinces indicates that OOP spending on "Medicine/Vaccine" is highest in Punjab (55.60%) followed by Baluchistan (52.22%), KP (49.05%), while the lowest share is of Sindh (47.40%).
+Second highest spending for all the provinces is on Doctor's fee and then the Diagnostic tests.
+The reason behind high OOP spending on medicine is that, in private clinics, doctors take the charges including medicine and the value reported in the medicine cost.
+Third highest spending for all the provinces is transportation costs.
+The high share of transportation costs highlights that health care facilities often are far away to the population.
 The lowest share is of tips because mostly tips are given in the hospitals at the time of new born in Pakistan.
-The OOP expenditure on the category 'cost of surgery' in Sindh is significantly higher than other provinces.
+The OOP expenditure on the category 'cost of surgery' in KP is 6.76% which is significantly higher than other provinces.
 Expenditures on accompanying person incur mostly in the cases of inpatient.
-Balochistan has the highest percentage share of expenditures incurred on accompanying person.
+Punjab has the highest percentage share of expenditures incurred on accompanying person.